art appreciation: thresholds

 Smiling devilishly, making room for me,

-he pats the couch and parts his quilts.
+he pats the couch and parts the quilts.

 Something Gold Can Stay, Mr. Frost.
 (Respectfully)